plotly/plotly.py/README.md

 ***

-## Installation Plotly 3.0.0rc11
+## Installation of plotly.py Version 3
-To install and enable with Jupyter or Jupyter Lab, run:
+To install plotly.py and enable Jupyter or Jupyter Lab support, run:
 ```
-pip install plotly==3.0.0rc11
+pip install "plotly>=3.0"
 pip install "notebook>=5.3" "ipywidgets>=7.2"  # only necessary for Jupyter Notebook environments
 ```